talo-vitals/Wireless-Charging/README.md

- # Wireless Charger Project
+~ # Wireless Charger Project

-ESP32 project for a wireless charging demo with a 1.8" touchscreen, a 5V relay module, and an ACS712 current sensor.
+ESP32 project for a wireless charging (FUTURE demo with a 1.8" touchscreen), a 5V relay module, and an ACS712 current sensor.

 ## Hardware connections